You spend hours writing the most fascinating, well-researched blog post…

 Table Of Contents:

-- Tell Your Reader What Your Post Is About
+- Tell Your Readers Exactly What Your Post Is About

 - Make Your First Six Words Count